 How Does A Drum Brake Work?

-When you step on the brake pedal, your master cylinder compresses its fluid, and the piston of the wheel cylinder expands outward.
+When you step on the brake pedal, your master cylinder compresses its fluid, and the wheel cylinder piston expands outward.
 The outward motion of the piston forces the brake shoe to press against the brake drum.

-Just as the brake shoe lining touches the inner surface of the drum, the motion of the wheel reduces, and the vehicle stops.
+Just as the brake shoe lining touches the drum’s inner surface, the wheel’s motion reduces, and the vehicle stops.